M58 link road

 Will the road impact our environment?

-The road will follow natural contours to minimise effects and we have taken steps to include landscaping to reduce visual intrusion.
+The road will follow natural contours to minimise environmental impact and we have taken steps to include landscaping to reduce visual intrusion.
 The road is subject to a full Environmental Impact Assessment and we are working with our partners to ensure our greenspaces are protected as much as possible.

 A full ecological mitigation strategy will also be implemented as part of the works to conserve and enhance wildlife and their habitats.